levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 We need to test complex API usecases and this includes using the `zE(() => {})` and `$zopim(() => {})` embedded onto a html page.
 Since having a separate html page for each test is unmaintable and not scalable, we should inject Javascript code onto the rendered html before the page loads.
 Cypress has a `onBeforeLoad` [handler](https://docs.cypress.io/api/commands/visit.html#Arguments) and here, we can inject the callbacks.

 ##### Running APIs during runtime
-Cypress provides [access](https://docs.cypress.io/api/commands/window.html#No-Args) to the window object during test execution, and hence, we can call apis during runtime.
+Cypress provides [access](https://docs.cypress.io/api/commands/window.html#No-Args) to the window object during test execution, and hence, we can call APIs during runtime.

 #### General Considerations
 ##### Advantages